-Supervisor, registry, custody, unit pricing and investment accounting fees services.
+Trustees Executors Limited, acting in its role as Supervisor is entitled to receive fees for its services, and through its Securities Services division is entitled to receive fees for registry, custody, unit pricing and investment accounting services.
 These expenses are included in the annual fund charges in the quarterly fund update for each fund, available at fisherfunds.co.nz/fund-updates.